 That’s the last thing I’m going to explain in this post.
 We now have a guitar circuit with one pickup, and a master volume and tone control.
 That’s the exact circuit used in the prototype Fender Esquire.

-In the next post in this series we’ll go into multiple pickups and switching.
+In the next post in this series on guitar wiring, we’ll go into multiple pickups and switching.
 If you have any questions so far then please do post them in the comments, and I’ll do my best to answer them as quickly as I can.